Anchor Space Optimal Transport as a Fast Solution to Multiple Optimal Transport Problems: Anchor Space Optimal Transport (ASOT)

 \subsection{{Properties of ASOT}}

-In this subsection, we show several important and useful properties of our proposed ASOT.
+This subsection presents several important and useful properties of our proposed ASOT and relative proofs.

-\paratitle{ASOT meets the definition of an OT problem.} Reviewing the definition of an OT problem, it is obvious that ASOT is also an OT problem over {two new distributions $\mathcal{D}_x^\prime = (\mathcal{W},\vec{a}^\prime), \mathcal{D}_y^\prime = (\mathcal{W},\vec{b}^\prime)$} with a ground cost matrix $\mat{C}_s$ computed by a distance measure $d_{\rm AS}$.
-This property allows us to solve an ASOT problem in the same way as OT does.
-The minimum cost of the ASOT problem is also guaranteed to have the same properties as the $1$-Wasserstein distance.
+\paratitle{ASOT meets the definition of an OT problem.} When reviewing the definition of an OT problem, it is readily apparent that ASOT is also an OT problem over two new distributions $\mathcal{D}_x^\prime := (\mathcal{W},\vec{a}^\prime)$ and $\mathcal{D}_y^\prime := (\mathcal{W},\vec{b}^\prime)$ with a ground cost matrix $\mat{C}_s$ computed using a distance measure $d_{\rm AS}$.
+This property enables us to solve an ASOT problem in the same way as OT does.
+The minimal cost of the eASOT problem is also guaranteed to have the same properties as the $1$-Wasserstein distance.

-{\paratitle{ASOT always has fixed distribution sizes.}} As shown in the equations of {\bf Definition \ref{Def.ASOT}}, the sizes of distributions {$\mathcal{D}_x^\prime,\mathcal{D}_y^\prime$}, the transportation plan $\mat{T}_s$ and the cost matrix $\mat{C}_s$ are always fixed, which only depends on the anchor space $S_{\rm A}(\mathcal{W})$.
-Therefore, this property makes the eASOT problem efficiently solvable with GPU parallelization.
+\paratitle{ASOT always has fixed distribution sizes.} As shown in the equations of {\bf Definition \ref{Def.ASOT}}, the sizes of distributions $\mathcal{D}_x^\prime,\mathcal{D}_y^\prime$, the transportation plan $\mat{T}_s$ and the cost matrix $\mat{C}_s$ are always fixed, which depends only on the {anchor space $A$}.
+Therefore, this property makes the ASOT problem efficiently solvable with GPU parallelization.

-\paratitle{Upper bounded error to OT.} In order to translate an arbitrary OT problem into the form of our proposed ASOT problem with ensuring a controllable cost error.
-We present the upper bound of their absolute 1-Wasserstein distance error as the following {\bf Proposition \ref{Prop.UB}}.
-Before that, we first prepare the following {\bf Lemma \ref{Lem.1}}, which also reveals another important property of our proposed ASOT problem: its equivalence to a specific OT problem of uniform distributions.
+\paratitle{Upper bounded error to OT.} To convert an arbitrary OT problem into the form of our proposed ASOT problem while ensuring a controllable distance error, we present the upper bound of their absolute $1$-Wasserstein distance error as the following {\bf Proposition \ref{Prop.UB}}.
+Before that, we first prepare the following {\bf Lemma \ref{Lem.1}}, which will be used in the proof, and also present another important property of our proposed ASOT problem: its equivalence to a specific OT problem {with an expanded cost matrix}.